Your bag is empty

 Cannabis edibles, gummies, and capsules are easy to use, safe, and can control nausea just as good as inhaled forms.
 Keep in mind, however, that it usually takes about 1-2 hours before you will start to experience relief.
 Fortunately, this relief will last longer than inhaled forms once it sets in, usually 5-7 hours.

-When using cannabis for nausea, it also is important to find a strain that has significant levels of tetrahydrocannabinol (THC) and other cannabinoids and terpenes that promote entourage benefits.
+When discussing “does weed help nausea?” there are a few factors to consider—specifically which plant strain to use.
+It's important to find a strain that has significant levels of tetrahydrocannabinol (THC) and other cannabinoids and terpenes that promote entourage benefits.
 That being said, the best advice when you are starting out is to begin with the smallest dose possible.
 This is usually 2.5 mg if you have never medicated with cannabis before (or even 1.5 mg if you think you may be extra sensitive).

 Be patient while observing the effects.
 Some medical cannabis dosage forms, such as edibles, take longer to “kick in” than others.
 If you are convinced that you need a higher dose, you can always adjust upwards accordingly until you find what works for you.
 While doing so, be careful and take it slow.